George Rolleston

-George Rolleston MA MD FRCP FRS (30 July 1829 – 16 June 1881) was an English physician and zoologist.
+George Rolleston (30 July 1829 – 16 June 1881) was an English physician and zoologist.
 He was the first Linacre Professor of Anatomy and Physiology to be appointed at the University of Oxford, a post he held from 1860 until his death in 1881.
 Rolleston, a friend and protégé of Thomas Henry Huxley, was an evolutionary biologist.

 Life

 Rolleston was born at Maltby Hall, near Rotherham, Yorkshire, England.
 His parents were Rev. George Rolleston (rector and squire of Maltby) and Anne Nettleship; his brother, William Rolleston, became a prominent politician in New Zealand.

 Rolleston was educated at Queen Elizabeth's Grammar School, Gainsborough; Sheffield Collegiate School; Pembroke College, Oxford and St Bartholomew's Hospital, London.
 He qualified with the degrees of BA (1850, 1st Class), MA and MD.
 The same year he entered Pembroke College, Oxford, and took a First Class in Classics.
 After qualifying as a physician, Rolleston became a Fellow of Pembroke College in 1851, holding posts at the British Civil Hospital, Smyrna (during Crimean War), and Assistant Physician, Children's Hospital, London (1857).
 Gradually he became more interested in zoology, and spent the rest of his career as a zoologist, and on the human sciences.
 His research included comparative anatomy, physiology, zoology, archaeology and anthropology.
 In 1860, he was elected to the newly founded Linacre Professorship of Anatomy and Physiology, which he held to the time of his death.
 He became FRCP in 1859, was elected Fellow of the Royal Society on 5 June 1862, and Fellow of Merton College, Oxford, in 1872.
 He was a member of the Council of the Oxford University, its representative in the General Medical Council, and also an active member of the Oxford Local Board.

 In 1861, Rolleston married Grace, daughter of John Davy FRS and niece of Sir Humphry Davy; they had seven children.
 Having suffered from kidney disease for over a year, he died of uremic convulsions in Oxford in 1881 and is buried with his wife, who died in 1914, in Holywell Cemetery there.
 He had gone to Italy and France to seek treatment but returned to England a week prior to his death after his condition did not improve and finding out that Grace was seriously ill.
 In Who Do You Think You Are?, his great-grandson Frank Gardner, while researching on why his grandfather John Rolleston (George's son) was so reticent about his childhood, discovered that Grace suffered from a mental breakdown after her husband's death and was committed to Warneford and Chiswick asylums and that a thirteen-year-old John had witnessed one of his mother's breakdowns.

 Rolleston's anthropological archive is now in the Ashmolean Museum, along with the archaeological material resulting from his excavations.
 A bust of him sits in the Oxford University Museum of Natural History.

 One of his sons was Sir Humphry Rolleston, an eminent physician himself.
 His great grandson is the BBC journalist Frank Gardner.